numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 </p>
 </details>

 <details><summary><span style="color: blue;">2.
-Setting Node-Specific Inputs</span></summary>
+Setting Node-Specific Parameters</span></summary>
 <p>

 Sometimes we want to vary properties between nodes based on prior knowledge.
+For any `NodeAttribute` parameters, these can be created simply by specifying them in the `my_nodes.csv` as columns and setting `load_other_columns_as_attributes=True` in the call to `DemographicsGenerator()`.

+To set `IndividualAttributes` or `IndividualProperties`, see the following example.
 Imagine we know the proportion of "high-risk" individuals in each node and want to use this designation to target them for an intervention.

 First, we would add a column to our input file representing the high-risk proportion in each node.